Did you line dry the load of laundry?

 Was new clothing in the load of laundry?

 New clothes tend to create more lint in the first few washes.
-Washing new clothing inside out will help reduce the amount of lint in the cycle.
+Washing new clothing inside out will help reduce the amount of linting in the cycle.

 Was the load properly sorted?